vaersaagod/seomate/README.md

 meta tags with the value  from `title`.
 So in the `standard` profile, those values will be autofilled, while in the `newsprofile` we choose to customize some of them.

-Secondly, we can specify to pull a value from a matrix field by using the syntax `matrixBlock:blockHandle.fieldHandle`.
+Secondly, we can specify to pull a value from a Matrix sub field by using the syntax `matrixFieldHandle.blockTypeHandle:subFieldHandle`.

 This is all fine for templates that have an element associated with them.
 But what about the ones that don't?
 Or, what if there is no valid image in any of those image fields in the profile?
 That's